kichirouhoshino/shijima-qt-flatpak/README.md

 `$ flatpak-builder --user --install-deps-from=flathub --install --force-clean builddir com.pixelomer.ShijimaQT`

-Note that this currently does not work as I'm currently experimenting with getting proper sandboxing working.
+Does not currently work under GNOME as it requires installing an extension.
 Currently in touch with the dev.
 You can follow the progress [here](https://github.com/pixelomer/Shijima-Qt-releases/issues/13).